pmoreno-rodriguez/grav-theme-editorial/README.md

 * Support for navigation menu on one-page websites.
 * Languages (localization): en, es, de

+> [!IMPORTANT]
+> ### Author Support
+>  The theme is prepared to manage and display the author or authors of a page.
+To enable this functionality, you need to add `author` to the taxonomy types in your site configuration.
+In the Grav Admin panel, go to the **Taxonomy Types** section under **Site** tabl and add `author` to the list of available taxonomies.

 ### Featured Pages

 The featured pages tagged with the selected tag in the theme settings and the chosen number (up to a maximum of 5), will be automatically displayed in a mini-list in the sidebar with teaser images and summaries.
 The current page, if it appears, will not be displayed on that list.